Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 The `Stack` component was built prior to layout components such as `Box`, `HorizontalStack`, and `VerticalStack`.
 The layout components define the structure and spacing of user interfaces in a fast and composable way for consistent layouts across pages of an application.
 These components can be used to quickly create flexible pages and features without worrying about the underlying structure or CSS code.

 The `LegacyStack` component is a duplicate of the `Stack` component.
-To replace `Stack` with `LegacyStack`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration:
+To replace `Stack` with `LegacyStack`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.

 ```diff
 - <Stack prop />